 Hiten Shah: 00:00

 When we learned that people’s problems is about finding documents right away.
-We researched what was out there and we learned that everyone built a search box.
+We researched what was out there and we learned everyone built a search box.
 Yeah.
 Most of the products in the market were a search box like, Oh, how fast can we build a search box?
-We actually built a search box that searched G suite, Dropbox, Onedrive and I think box in realtime.
+We actually built a search box that searched G suite, Dropbox, Onedrive and I think box in real time.
 After you typed in a keyword.
 Once you’ve authenticated those services and we built that in five days, we shipped it.
 We just put a lot of constraints on it because most people would assume we need to find all their documents.
 No, we just need to find enough of them.

 Ash Roy: 00:45